 Similar considerations apply in principle to varieties of cross-pollinated species.
 It is generally recommended that individual seeds/plants are analyzed because differences between varieties may be the result of differences in allele (or band) frequencies, as well as the presence or absence of particular alleles/bands.
-However, there are statistical approaches that can be applied and in the future, methods based on e.g. SNP analysis might allow the estimation of allele frequencies in bulked seed samples.
-As above, the analysis of a bulked sample of an agreed number of seeds will provide an overall DNA profile of a variety, which would be expected to be buffered against shifts in allele frequency.
+However, there may be reasons, including cost, to analyze a bulk sample of an agreed number of individuals to represent the DNA profile of a variety.